MicrosoftDocs/dataexplorer-docs/data-explorer/net-sdk-ingest-data.md

 # Ingest data using the Azure Data Explorer .NET SDK

 Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
 It provides two client libraries for .NET: an [ingest library](https://www.nuget.org/packages/Microsoft.Azure.Kusto.Ingest/) and [a data library](https://www.nuget.org/packages/Microsoft.Azure.Kusto.Data/).
+For more information on .NET SDK, see [about .NET SDK](/azure/data-explorer/kusto/api/netfx/about-the-sdk).
 These libraries enable you to ingest (load) data into a cluster and query data from your code.
 In this article, you first create a table and data mapping in a test cluster.
 You then queue an ingestion to the cluster and validate the results.

 ## Prerequisites